spicuzzi2010/NASA-web-scraping/README.md

 ## MongoDB and Flask Application

-The [Flask App](./app.py) app uses MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+The [Flask App](./app.py) uses MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

 * The Jupyter notebook above was converted into a Python script called [Web Scraping script](./scrape_mars.py) with a function called scrape that will execute all of the scraping code from above and return one Python dictionary containing all of the scraped data.